julian-molina/Documentation/_includes/trading_system/market-buy-order.md

 However, it is up to the user how to manage this setting, as different hacks may be found to achieve different behaviors.

-{% include callout.html type="primary" content="<strong>If orders defined add up to more than 100% of the size allocated to the algorithm, the trading engine does not enforce a cap.</strong>" %}
+{% include callout.html type="success" content="If orders defined add up to more than 100% of the size allocated to the algorithm, the trading engine does not enforce a cap." %}

 Pretty much like the user may decide to define the size of orders within an algorithm above or below the 100% mark, the same is true when defining multiple algorithms.
 In other words, the user may choose to set up algorithms whose combined sizes amount to more or less than 100%.

 In cases in which the combined sizes amount to less than 100%, the target size would be partially filled at best.
 On the other hand, in cases in which the combined sizes amount to more than 100%, then the orders and/or algorithms would compete with each other.

-{% include callout.html type="primary" content="<strong>The one validation the trading engine does is to enforce the target size defined under the initial targets node.
-The target size is treated as a hard cap, so that no position may ever be sized larger than the target.</strong>" %}
+{% include callout.html type="success" content="The one validation the trading engine does is to enforce the target size defined under the initial targets node.
+The target size is treated as a hard cap, so that no position may ever be sized larger than the target." %}

 If the order size as defined would cause the target size to be breached, then the order size is lowered to match the hard cap.